 Gay Bars and Gay Clubs in Monterrey

-Bar Brut 33 – A low-key dive bar with cheap drinks popular with both locals and tourists.
-Popular for beers with bears, with Drag shows and waiters in underwear on busier nights.
+- Bar Brut 33 – A low-key dive bar with cheap drinks popular with both locals and tourists.
+Popular for beers with bears, with Drag shows and waiters in popular gay underwear brands on busier nights.
 Try to go on a Saturday for the full experience.

 Gay Saunas in Monterrey